pinselimo/Pythas/docs/source/misc.rst

 * `Pythas-Types <https://github.com/pinselimo/Pythas-Types>`_ defines the custom Haskell types required to exchange nested data types in between the two languages.
 Their Python equivalents are defined in ``pythas.types``.
 * `C-structs <https://github.com/pinselmo/cstructs-in-haskell>`_ is a Haskell package for variably typed, correctly aligned C structs.

 Contributions are welcome in all of these repositories.
 Please be advised to checkout the respective *CONTRIBUTING.md* file first.
-The preferred contribution work flow is to first raise an issue on github, then issue a pull request only after the issue's discussion was successful.
+The preferred contribution workflow is to first raise an issue on github, then issue a pull request only after the issue's discussion was successful.

 License
 =======